The latest PR news from PRovoke Media, previously known as the Holmes Report.

 United Partners is based in Sofia, Bulgaria, but works across the wider region through its network of partner agencies.

-UP has made a major priority of building the kind of corporate culture that attracts and retains top-tier talent.
-A psychologist was appointed to help employees, helping deliver consistently high net promoter scores from UP’s employees.
+United Partners has made a major priority of building the kind of corporate culture that attracts and retains top-tier talent.
+Efforts like appointing a psychologist available to help employees, helping deliver consistently high net promoter scores from UP’s employees.
 UP also continues to invest in growing its partner agency network, and has stepped up training for students and staff alike.
-Not a single person quit the firm in 2021, testimony to the culture that CEO/founder Maria Gergova-Bengtsson has instilled at UO, supported by head of finance/strategy Victor Savkin, agency strategist George Ivanov, and head of operations/culture Victoria Solakova.
-Two new senior partners also arrived to oversee consumer (Jana Wilhelmus) and technology (Svetlana Stavreva).
-UP also continues its probono work to educate companies on diversity and inclusion.
+In May, ICCO approved United Partners’ membership in the organization, a certification process that shows the agency’s workplace operations in areas including DEI are up to its standards.
+The culture that CEO/founder Maria Gergova-Bengtsson has instilled at UP is supported by head of finance/strategy Victor Savkin and digital leader Georgi Ivanov.

 We feel that the views of the reader are as important as the views of the writer.
 Please contact us at [email protected]Signup For Our Newsletter Media Kits/Editorial Calendar Jobs Postings A-Z News Sitemap